Basics: An example workflow

 "bwa mem {input} | samtools view -Sb - > {output}"

-When a workflow is executed, Snakemake tries to generate given target files.
-Target files can be specified via the command line.
-By executing
+When executing a workflow, Snakemake tries to generate given target files.
+Target files can be specified via the command line:

 $ snakemake -np mapped_reads/A.bam